-As with any kind of collection, the better condition the more valuable it is.
+As with any kind of collection, the better condition, the higher the value.
 Signed pristine copies of Harry Potter and the Philosopher’s Stone are obviously going to sell for much higher than cheaper copies.
 Certain books in the series may also have limited editions that make them more valuable, sometimes referred to as “deluxe editions”.

 How to tell if you have a first edition of The Philosopher’s Stone